Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/fish-id.md

 ---

 The `fishId` is the unique identifier of a Fish.
 It is used to implement caching, in order to improve performance of Pond-based applications.
-Whenever a Fish is observed via `pond.observe` or `pond.run`, and it has already been observed previously, we can avoid aggregating all its events
+Whenever a Fish is observed via `Pond.observe()` or `Pond.run()`, and it has already been observed previously, we can avoid aggregating all its events
 again: Instead we just build on the previous state.

 ## Constructing a good FishId